lecyberbill/Pycnaptiq-AI/README.md

 4.  **Generate images**
     - Click on **"Generate"**.
 Images are saved in the `output` folder along with an HTML report.

+### 🤖 AI-Powered Prompt Enhancement (LLM) (New in 1.8.9)

+The application now features an optional capability to enhance your prompts using a Language Model (LLM).

+- **Activation**: Check the "Enhance prompt with AI" checkbox located below the main prompt input field.
+- **How it Works**: When this option is enabled, your base prompt is sent to an LLM (by default, `Qwen/Qwen3-0.6B` by QwenAI, configurable in `config.json` via the `LLM_PROMPTER_MODEL_PATH` key).
+- **Objective**: The LLM is instructed to generate a more detailed, descriptive, and imaginative version of your initial idea, specifically in **English**, to optimize results with image generation models like Stable Diffusion XL.
+- **Resources**: To conserve your graphics card's resources (VRAM) for image generation, the LLM is configured to run on the **CPU**.
+- **Output**: The AI-enhanced prompt will replace your initial prompt in the text field and will be used for generation.
+If the enhancement fails or does not produce a significantly different result, your original prompt will be retained.

+This feature aims to help you explore new creative avenues and achieve richer, more detailed images without needing to formulate complex prompts yourself.

+    - Click on **"Generate"**.
+Images are saved in the `output` folder along with an HTML report.

 ### 🚀 New: Batch Generation (tab) and batch runner (Beta 1.8)

 1.  **Create a Batch Definition:**